prestondoris/udacityNeighborhoodMap/README.md

 Utilizing the Google Maps Javascript API, the map displays a list of Breweries in the Bay Area as well as a list view that is collapsable.
 In the list view there is a filtering option to narrow down the items in the list.

 #### APIs Utilized
 The Foursquare API was used to populate the data model with the breweries listed.
-The content in the Google Maps info window.
+The content in the Google Maps info window pulls the information provided by the Foursquare API.

 ### Frameworks and Libraries
 jQuery